atharvadk/Alzheimer-s-disease-Prediction/README.md

 2. Create a branch
 3. Commit changes
 4. Open a pull request

-## 📄 License
-MIT or your preferred license.

 ## 🙌 Acknowledgements
 Thanks to Alzheimer’s research communities, data contributors, and the R open-source community.